quillstack/di/README.md

 You can find the full documentation on the website: \
 https://quillstack.org/di

-This DI container uses constructors and types of the class properties.
+This DI container uses constructors and types of class properties.

 ### Installation